Here's The Redskins' Josh Norman Dancing "The Nutcracker"

 The NFL’s highest-paid cornerback stood shirtless and ripped, wearing a pair of electric-blue harem pants.
-It was a Tuesday evening, and Josh Norman was taking a break from his duties as one of DC’s biggest sports stars to spend an hour in a Leesburg dance studio, where he was rehearsing for his role as the Arabian Prince in the Loudoun Ballet Performing Arts Company’s production of The Nutcracker.
+It was a Tuesday evening, and Josh Norman was taking a break from his duties as one of DC’s biggest sports stars to spend an hour in a Leesburg dance studio, where he was rehearsing for his role as the Arabian Prince in the Loudoun Ballet Performing Arts Company’s production of The Nutcracker (Norman performed in support of his Starz24 youth foundation).
 He looked surprisingly at ease as he ran through the routine.

 Part of the credit surely went to Norman’s dance partner, a Wakefield School junior named Lauren Bacchus, who has studied ballet for 12 years and practices 25 hours a week.
 The football star’s only previous experience came as a contestant on Dancing With the Stars; still, he basically aced it.
 “Teamwork makes the dreamwork,” he said after effortlessly hoisting Bacchus over his shoulder.
 Artistic director Lisa Startsman, who was guiding them through the sequence, seemed impressed.
 “We’re used to guys who aren’t as strong,” she said.